Hometown - YA Fiction - Work in Progress

 around, fists clenched, still looking to fight.
 I kept looking around, waiting

-field.
+over the field.

 Then the news lady came rushing at